What does Magari mean in Italian?

 Italian: Magari!

-In moments of lament, Magari can be invoked to bemoan what could have been, what should have been, but never was.
+In a moment of remorse, you can invoke Magari to mourn what could have been.
+What should have been, but never was.

-Beware, for there is a subtler nuance that lies in the inflection of the voice.
-A mere modulation in tone, and yet it distinguishes the first case from the second one.
-Heed this warning well, for the difference in intonation is a harbinger of much significance.
+Beware, for there is a subtler nuance that depends on the inflection of the voice.
+A mere modulation in tone distinguishes a desire from regret.
+Take this warning seriously, as the difference in intonation holds much significance.

 Italian: Ma poi hai avuto quella promozione a lavoro?